Skip to Content

 2016

-With pupil numbers growing at our schools, we started to notice gaps in available provision.
-In 2016 we launched a pilot of our Post-19 service to support school leavers as well as the foundations of our Outreach and Training service.
-We also launched our 5-year strategy: Empowering People, Launching Lives.
+As pupil numbers increased, gaps in provision beyond school became increasingly visible.
+In response, we launched a pilot Post-19 service to support young people transitioning out of education, alongside the early foundations of our Outreach and Training service.
+This year also marked the launch of our five-year strategy, Empowering People, Launching Lives.

 2018

-Following a successful pilot, our Post-19 provision became a permanent service in 2017.
-In the same year we launched the first pilot of our Early Years’ service focusing on working with parents and children together.
-This became a permanent service in 2018.
+Following a successful pilot, Post-19 became a permanent service in 2017.
+In the same year, we piloted our Early Years service, working intensively with parents and children together.
+Early Years became a permanent part of BeyondAutism in 2018, recognising the importance of early, evidence-led intervention

 2020